 2016 Research Project Award and Publication (2018)

-Above: Researchers and authors Bronwyn Parkin (left) and Helen Harper, and the publication (2018) Teaching with Agility: Scaffolding Academic Language with Marginalised Students
+Above: Researchers and authors Bronwyn Parkin (left) and Helen Harper, and the publication (2018) Teaching with Intent: Scaffolding Academic Language with Marginalised Students

 2016 PRG recipients